ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 to all other Clients.

 The type of attestation procedures supported for a particular deployment depends greatly on the use case.
-For example, proprietary deployments of Privacy Pass that use to authorize clients to access a resource such as an anonymization service, it is reasonable to only support specific types of attestation procedures that demonstrate Clients can access the resource, such as with an account or specific type of device.
+For example, consider a proprietary deployment of Privacy Pass that authorizes clients to access a resource such as an anonymization service.
+In this context, it is reasonable to support specific types of attestation procedures that demonstrate Clients can access the resource, such as with an account or specific type of device.
 However, in open deployments of Privacy Pass that are used to safeguard access to otherwise open or publicly accessible resources, diversity